yhagio/design_patterns_typescript/src/StructualPatterns/Strategy/README.md

 # Strategy

+### Intent

-Defines a family of algorithms, encapsulate each one, and make them interchangeble. **Strategy** pattern lets the algorithm vary independently from clients that use it.
+- Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from the clients that use it.
+- Capture the abstraction in an interface, bury implementation details in derived classes.

 ### When to use